drj11/cv/README.txt

 I was educated at the University of Cambridge, being awarded a BA in Mathematics and a Postgraduate Diploma in Computer Science;
-and at Aquinas College being awarded 5 A levels at grade A.  Details are in the online application.
+and at Aquinas College being awarded 5 A levels at grade A.  Details are available in a file I haven't made yet.

 ## Employment ##

 Software Engineering under a variety of job titles at ScraperWiki Limited, Ravenbrook Limited, Zoonami Limited, Autonomy, Harlequin Limited, over a period of slightly more than 18 years.
-Details are in the online application.
+Details are in in a file I haven't made yet.

-In 2010 I founded the non-profit Climate Code Foundation and continue to be a director.
+In 2010 I founded the non-profit Climate Code Foundation and continue to be a director (which is a "zero hours" obligation).

 ## Skills ##